 The dominant cultural narratives don’t want you to know you are already perfect.
 Otherwise, they could not sell you useless things and ideas you don’t want.
 So, we must learn to see ourselves as Beings of light.
 We must hold on to the beauty that is our essence, not the expression of our exterior.
 We must learn to shut out the opinions of the culture.

 It is our imperfections that make us unique and wonderful.
-Accepting ourselves as we are is the key to freedom from negative social standards.
+Accepting ourselves is the key to freedom from harmful social standards.
 So, we must learn to see ourselves in our mind’s eye.
-Repeat the mantra, beauty is in the eye of the beholder.
+Repeat the mantra, “beauty is in the eye of the beholder.”
 Do not look at yourself through the eyes of a demented culture.

 Embracing Our Nature

 How do you embrace the parts you dislike?
 It all starts with self-acceptance.
-When I accept myself just as I am many things are possible.
-When we accept the full range of our emotions, we see more of the beauty in life.
+When I accept myself just as I am, many things are possible.
+Accepting the full range of emotions helps us see the beauty in life.

-Opening ourselves to all of our emotions is scary for many.
-This is because we use overuse drugs to keep our emotions in check.
+Opening ourselves to all of our emotions is scary for many because we use drugs to keep our emotions in check.
 We do this so we can work.
 These drugs keep us from feeling negative emotions.
 However, it also keeps us from feeling positive ones too.

 That’s the problem.
-The short-term use of medication becomes an addiction.
-This prevents us from living the wholeness of life.
+The short-term use of medication becomes an addiction, which prevents us from living the wholeness of life.
 We cannot achieve wholeness unless we can accept our emotions.

-We can do is to practice both self-compassion and self-care.
+The answer is to practice both self-compassion and self-care.
 These are nurturing and healing activities that make the journey more enjoyable.
-Then we can return to our original state of innocence.
-That which exists even before we are born.
+Then we can return to our original state of innocence—that which exists even before we are born.

 We are perfectly flawed, but these are what make us unique.
-This makes us already perfect.
+We are already perfect.
 And, so we must view ourselves with our mind’s eye.
 Embracing our nature, we can see the value and beauty of who and what we are.
 In doing so, we behold our inner beauty.
 For beauty is in the eye of the beholder.